lasconic/finary_uapi/README.md

 * Tests :smile:
 * More typing hints
 * CSV export.
 Use pandas ?
-* Use logging everywhere.
-Output only the last result for further processing with jq or others
 * Loans, Real estates are entirely TODO
 * Timeseries, Insights, and Finary+ features are entirely TODO
 * Precious metal update